ondieki1237/ACCORDFRONTEND/README.md

 ## API Integration

-The app connects to the ACORD backend API at `https://accordbackend.onrender.com/api` with endpoints for:
+The app connects to the ACCORD backend API at `https://accordbackend.onrender.com/api` with endpoints for:
 - Authentication (`/auth/*`)
 - Dashboard data (`/dashboard/*`)
 - Trail management (`/trails`)